edwinfinch/ios-mediaplayer-lag-demo/README.md

 I am the developer of [Lignite Music](http://www.lignitemusic.com), a third-party music app for iOS/watchOS.

-Recently we noticed an influx of reports of immense lag within our app, despite us not making any signifigant changes to our app's codebase.
+Recently I noticed an influx of reports of immense lag within Lignite Music, despite not making any signifigant changes to my app's codebase.

-After investigating the issue, we found that the massive blocking was not our fault but instead was Apple's bug.
+After investigating the issue, I found that the massive blocking was not my fault but instead was Apple's bug.

 ## What this demo project does